bitwes/Gut/README.md

 ```
 ...and the GUI looks like:
 ![gut.png](https://bitbucket.org/repo/oeKM6G/images/3049099836-gut.png)

+#### From command line
+Also supplied in this repo is the gut_cmdln.gd script that can be run from the command line so that you don't have to create a scene to run your tests.
+The upside is that the command line is a lot more fun, and requires less code.
+The biggest downside is that debugging your code/tests is more difficult since you won't be able to interact with the editor.

+To run the command line tool, place gut.gd and gut_cmdln.gd in the scripts directory at the root of your project (it has to go there, it assumes that location).
+From the command line, at the root of your project, use the following command to run the script.
+Use the options below to run tests.
+	`godot -d -s scirpts/gut_cmdln.gd`
+The -d option tells godot to run in debug mode which is helpful.
+The -s option points to the script to be run.

+__Options__
+* gexit:
+	* Exit when done running tests.
+If not specified you have to manually close the window or ctrl+c at command line.
+* glog=<X>:
+	* Specify the log level after the = (-glog=0).
+See above for description of levels.
+* gscript=<comma separated list of scripts>:
+	* Add a script or scripts to be tested.
+Multiple scripts must be separated by a comma.
+* gignore_pause
+	* Ignore any calls to gut.pause_before_teardown that might exist in your test scripts.
+Useful when batch processing and you don't want to worry about babysitting the run.

+__Examples__
+ Run godot in debug mode (-d), run a test script (-gtest), set log level
+ to lowest (-glog), exit when done (-gexit)
+ 	`godot -s scripts/gut_cmdln.gd -d -gtest=res://unit_tests/sample_tests.gd -glog=1 -gexit`

 ### Who do I talk to? ###
 You can talk to me, Butch Wesley